aurbano/robinhood-node/README.md

 ### `orders(options, callback)`

 Get the user's orders information.

+#### Retreive a set of orders
 Send options hash (optional) to limit to specific instrument and/or earliest date of orders.

 ```typescript
 // optional options hash.
 If no hash is sent, all orders will be returned.